 The apex body is an inter-ministerial institution for REDD that ensures inclusiveness from private sector, public sector and civil society organizations.
 It is chaired by the Minister, MoFSC, who is responsible for the overall coordination of REDD activities.
 The apex body includes National Planning Commission, which is in charge of strengthening the coordination and streamlining of periodic development plans, development partners and sectors.
+It will directly synchronize REDD related activities with national plans and policies and endorse the plans.

-It includes members from the Ministry of Finance, Ministry of Environment, MoFSC, Ministry of Tourism and Civil Aviation, Ministry of Energy, Ministry of Agriculture and Cooperative, Ministry of Land Reform and Management, and Ministry of Industries.
+It includes members from the Ministry of Finance, Ministry of Environment, MoFSC, Ministry of

+Tourism and Civil Aviation, Ministry of Energy, Ministry of Agriculture and Cooperative, Ministry of Land Reform and Management, and Ministry of Industries.
 According to the national policy framework, sectoral ministries are in charge of sharing sectoral plans and strategies and coordinate their implementation with the other sectors.
 By decision of the apex body on March 5th 2010, three additional member ministries namely Ministry of Local Development, the Ministry of Physical Planning and Works, and the Ministry of Science and Technology were included.
 With this recent change, the apex body is composed of three additional representatives from each of the member, one each from the private sector, civil society and government organizations totaling to 49 members.
+This will ensure that the key stakeholders outside the forestry sectors are in the REDD process and engage in planning and implementation.